csexton/viceroy/README.md

     set nofoldenable
     set guifont=Monaco:h14
-    Bundle 'snipMate'
     silent! colorscheme solarized

-Since Viceroy uses vundle under the covers, adding additional plugins is easy.
-Vundle even provides a slick interactive browser that you can use to install bundles.
+Since Viceroy uses pathogen under the covers, adding additional plugins is easy.
+Just clone the repo into `~/.vim/bundle`.

-    :Bundles

 This is supposed to be a community driven project.
 If you have suggestions or changes please add an [issue](https://github.com/csexton/viceroy/issues), check the [wiki](https://github.com/csexton/viceroy/wiki) or best of all a [pull request](https://github.com/csexton/viceroy/pulls).